gbagnoli/slides_generator/template/README.md

 Under `bin/` there is a handy script `bin/rebuild` which will watch the files with `inotify` on linux (`fswatch` on mac) and rebuilds the slides in develop mode when the `slides.md` file changes.
-On linux, it supports a `-s` switch which will make the rebuild script also run the integrated webserver - i.e. `./bin/release -s`.
+It also supports a `-s` switch which will make the rebuild script also run the integrated webserver - i.e. `./bin/release -s`.
-This is not supported yet on macos.

 ## Structuring the slides - and config